issararab/EPSAPG/README.md

 # IsarPipeline

-IsarPipeline is a tool combining state-of-the-art methods to quickly generate extensive protein sequence alignments.
+IsarPipeline is a tool combining state-of-the-art methods to quickly generate extensive protein sequence alignment profiles.
 It is a super fast alignment tool that runs the muscles of MMseqs2 and generates PSI-BLAST  output (profile and pssm).

 This work was developed during my research stay at Rostlab, Technical University of Munich.